New Zealand's 2022 kiwifruit harvest begins

 "As well as a continued increase in our SunGold Kiwifruit volumes this season, we're excited for the first year of commercial volumes of Zespri RubyRed Kiwifruit which we know is keenly anticipated by our consumers in New Zealand, Singapore, Japan and China."

-The success of the 2022 kiwifruit harvest hinged on the ability for the industry's supply chain to operate effectively under the quickly changing Covid-19 settings, the statement said.
+The success of the 2022 kiwifruit harvest hinged on the ability of the industry's supply chain to operate effectively under the quickly changing Covid-19 settings, the statement said.

 The industry required 24,000 people to pick and pack the crop.
 However, forecast surges in Covid-19 infection rates were expected to restrict the availability of New Zealanders.